 With little immune systems to worry about why would you want to worry about medical costs?
 With Zoom, you can rest easy that your family's medical expenses will be covered.

-Dependants are defined as your own children or grandchildren and under the age of 21, not in fulltime employment.
+Dependants are defined as your own children or grandchildren under the age of 19 and not in fulltime employment.

 Yes, if you conceived naturally, without fertility treatment and with no complications then you are automatically covered up to and including the 24th week of your pregnancy for single pregnancies.
 If you're lucky enough to be expecting multiples, we will cover you up to and including the 19th week of your pregnancy See PDS for more details.